Systems-Theory-in-Systems-Biology/EPI/DEVELOPMENT.md

 ## Maintaining the repository

-Here are the most important infos on how to maintain this repository.
+Here are the most important information on how to maintain this repository.

 ### Dependency Management with Poetry